Table of Contents

 G Harmonic Minor Guitar Scale

 The G Harmonic Minor Scale consists of the notes G, A, A#, C, D, D#, and F#.
-This also is visited a lot by artists who tend to tune a whole step down from the standard tuning.
+This is also visited by artists who tune a whole step down from the standard tuning.

 G# Harmonic Minor Guitar Scale

-The G# Harmonic Minor Scale consists of the notes G#, A#, C, C#, D#, E, and G. This scale is often used by guitarists who tune in D# standard tuning.
+The G# Harmonic Minor Scale consists of the notes G#, A#, C, C#, D#, E, and G. Guitarists who use D# standard tuning often use this scale.

 Learn Arpeggios after you finish learning the harmonic minor scale here!

-Why the E and A Harmonic Minor Scale shapes are loved by guitarists
+Why Guitarists Love The E and A Harmonic Minor Scale Shapes

-The guitar is stringed in such a way that both the thickest (6th) and thinnest (1st) strings are open Es.
-This means that those strings, being played without any frets pressed, sound an E note.
+The guitar is stringed, so the thickest (6th) and thinnest (1st) strings are open E’s.
+This means that strings played without any frets pressed sound an E note.

 The same reasoning applies to the A (5th) string.
-E being the root for the dominant chord of A, and it being the open note of the 6th string is an additional convenience.
+E is the root for the dominant chord of A, and the open note of the 6th string is an additional convenience.

 Double Harmonic Minor Scales